krakrukra/PocketAdmin/extra/payloads/InstallSSLCertificate/readme.md

 not meant to be copied to the PocketAdmin's USB drive.
 CA private
 key should be kept safe from any unauthorized access, and website
 directory contains configuration files for an example web server.
-In this particular example payload, web server is expected to be
+This particular example payload expects that your web server is
-an apache2 software (httpd), installed on a Debian Linux system.
+installed on a VPS with Debian Linux system.
+If that is the case,
-If that is the case, you should be able to simply copy website
+make sure you have packages apache2 and php installed there.
+Then
-directory from the payload into **/var/www/** directory on your
+you need to copy website directory from the payload into **/var/www/**
-Debian VPS, and then configure the web server by running a bash
+directory on your Debian VPS, and configure your web server by
-script located at **/var/www/website/config/configureApache2.sh**
+running a bash script located at **/var/www/website/config/configureApache2.sh**